doaa-sala7/covide-classification/README.md

 # covide classification
- The world suffers from the danger of the Corona virus, so in this project i classified ches X-ray to normal and covid.
+ The world suffers from the danger of the covide-19, so in this project, I classified chest X-rays as normal and covid.
- I get data from kaggel and use single layer percepton to classified it and i get # accuracy 97.8
+ I get data from Kaggle and use single layer perceptron to classify it and I get an accuracy of 97.8